syncfusion-content/asp.net-core-docs/aspnet-core/Chart/User-Interactions.md

 ![](User-Interactions_images/User-Interactions_img13.png)

-### Format Trackball tooltip
+### Format trackball tooltip

-X and Y values displayed in the trackball tooltip are formatted based on its axis *LabelFormat*.
+X and Y values, which were displayed in the trackball tooltip are formatted based on its axis **LabelFormat**.

 {% highlight cshtml %}